alexisbcc/category-theory/README.md

 It's something that preserves structure.

-Whenever objects are conected in the source cathegory, they are always conected in the Functor category, we cannot destroy connections.
+Whenever objects are connected in the source category, they are always conected in the Functor category, we cannot destroy connections.

 ```mermaid
 ---